 How do I make a will?

-There’s no official “form” for making a will in BC, but you must meet certain requirements for your will to be legally valid:
+There’s no official “form” for making a will in BC, but for a legally valid will:

 • You must be at least 16 years old.